Order now, get prices:

 Differences between WinHex and X-Ways Forensics, co-existence between both programs

 WinHex and X-Ways Forensics share the same code base.
 X-Ways Forensics offers numerous additional features over WinHex with a license.
 With a license for X-Ways Forensics, you can alternatively also use WinHex with the same license (and the same dongle).
+Simply copy xwforensics[64].exe within the same directory and name the copy winhex[64].exe.
 Both programs then offer the same full forensic feature set and are identical except for the following:

 • WinHex (winhex.exe) always identifies itself as WinHex in the user interface, X-Ways Forensics (xwforensics.exe) as X-Ways Forensics.
 The program help and the manual, however, statically refer to "WinHex" in most cases.